David-OConnor/stm32-hal/README.md

 The library is influenced by the `stm32fyxx` HALs, and several of the modules here are modified versions of those.
 There are some areas where design philosophy is different.
-For example: GPIO type-checking, level-of-abstraction from registers/PAC, role of EH traits in the API, feature parity among STM32 families, and clock config.
+For example: GPIO type-checking, level-of-abstraction from registers/PAC, role of DMA, role of `embedded-hal` traits in the API, feature parity among STM32 families, and clock config.

-Most peripheral modules are independent: The only dependency they have within this library is the `ClockCfg` trait, which we may move to a standalone crate later.
-This makes it easy to interchange them with other projects.

 The Rust docs page is built for STM32L4x3, and some aspects are not accurate for other variants.
 We currently don't have a good solution to this problem, and may self-host docs in the future.